gregorybesson/algolia-instantsearch-widget-select/README.md

-# algolia-instantsearch-widget-select
+# algolia-instantsearch-widgets
+Some custom widgets to enhance Algolia UI

+## algolia-instantsearch-select.js
+### Introduction
-An Algolia select widget to represent an attribute as a dropdown list
+An Algolia select widget to represent an attribute as a dropdown list.
+No dependency

-# usage
+### usage

 ```
 var search = instantsearch({